javonpayne100/CMSC495Capstone/README.md

 The **Python Game Hub** provides a Game Hub to host three games: **Tic-Tac-Toe**, **Trivia**, and **Breakout**.
 It uses **Python** and **Pygame** to deliver a rich, interactive user interface with seamless transitions between games.
 The hub also integrates Git for version control to manage the development lifecycle.

 ## **How to Set Up the Game**
-### 0. Forking Repositry
+### 0. Forking Repository
 This option is **ONLY** if you have a Git Account and are comfortable using Git to run the application.
-This is also for users who would like to add contributions to our game as well as per the GitHub policies previously mentined in the Copyright / License Section. **Skip to 1)** if you do not want to use this method.
+This is also for users who would like to add contributions to our game as well as per the GitHub policies previously mentioned in the Copyright / License Section. **Skip to 1)** if you do not want to use this method.
 - First, Login with your Git account
 - Go to the repository page of this project
 - Then click **Fork**